daybrush/scenejs-render/README.md

-    -n, --name [value]     Name of scene to render (defaults to "scene") -o, --output [value]   Output file name (defaults to "output.mp4") -p, --port <n>         Port to Rendering (defaults to 3033) -s, --scale <n>        Scale of screen size (defaults to 1) -S, --startTime <n>    Time to start (defaults to 0) -v, --version          Output the version number
+    -n, --name [value]     Name of scene to render (defaults to "scene") -o, --output [value]   Output file name (defaults to "output.mp4") -p, --port <n>         Port to Rendering (defaults to 3033) -r, --referer          The Referer request header contains the address of the previous web page from which a link to the currently requested page was followed. (defaults to "")
+    -s, --scale <n>        Scale of screen size (defaults to 1) -S, --startTime <n>    Time to start (defaults to 0) -v, --version          Output the version number